WorldfavorOrg/recruitment-test-backend/README.md

 You need to create the project structure and architecture necessary to achieve this.
 To us, implementation design is as important as solving the assignment.

-### Basic API endpoints
+### API endpoints
-1)	Import: This endpoint will consume a file of type CSV, parse it and save the uploaded data to database and respond with a reply message i.e. if succeded response will be 200, if errors then response will contain what error have occurred
+1)	__Import__: This endpoint will consume a file of type CSV, parse it and save the uploaded data to database and respond with a reply message i.e. if succeded response will be 200, if errors then response will contain what error have occurred
-2)	GetWith: Endpoint will take a request object with filters (Name, Departments etc.) and return results from database.
+2)	__GetWith__: Endpoint will take a request object with filters (Name, Departments etc.) and return results from database.

 Import Data
    Import data will be in CSV format as attached in the mail , you are required to store and retrieve this data from SQL Server database.

-### Technology Stack
+### Technology Stack Required
-1)	.NET Core 3.1
+- .NET Core 3.1
-2)	ASP.NET Core 2.2 or above for API.
+- ASP.NET Core 2.2 or above for API.
-3)	Entity Framework Core for Db mapping with Code First Approach.
+- Entity Framework Core for Database mapping with Code First Approach.
-4)	SQL Server Express or MySQL as data storage.
+- SQL Server Express or MySQL as data storage.
-5)	NUnit for TDD.
+- NUnit for TDD.

 ### Acceptance Criteria
 1)	User should successfully upload a CSV file.